 Ma, Siming; Zhang, Xuezheng; Chen, Tijun; and Wang, Xiaoming, "Microstructure-based numerical simulation of themechanical properties and fracture of a Ti-Al3Ti core-shell structured particulate reinforced A356 composite" (2020).
-Purdue University Libraries Open Access Publishing Support Fund.
+Purdue University Libraries Open Access Publishing Fund.
 Paper 15.

 Date of this Version